eekcoopuw/jobmon/docsource/architecture.rst

 The QSUB Path
 =============
-The whole execution_warpper process, with Popen and exception catches
+The whole execution_wrapper process, with Popen and exception catches

 Resource Retries
 ================